Cape Point in South Africa- 21 Helpful Tips and Tricks

 There’s a shipwreck trail, tidal pools and game-watching opportunities.
 No matter your age, interests or abilities, there’s something to do at Cape Point.

-There are actually multiple beaches at Cape Point.
+There are actually multiple beaches at Cape Point in South Africa.
 All offer soft sand and blue water – though there are no lifeguards on duty, so always be careful when swimming or surfing.
 If you have the correct permits, you can often fish or dive at these beaches so if that’s something you’re interested in, it’s worth looking into.
 Some of the best beaches at Cape Point are:

 Due to the few short paths you need to walk down, Maclear Beach is fairly quiet.
 This is also the closest beach to the photo-famous Cape Point signpost.